 Macmillan and Change have produced this easy-read guide about cervical screening.

-McMillan and Change Guide (EXTERNAL PDF LINK)
+McMillan easy read guide (EXTERNAL PDF LINK)

 Marie Stopes International